What is Geocaching all about then?

 finding and logging caches in countries they're visiting.
 Expect

-recent years while visiting Gower,
+the years while touring in Gower,

 Here's some 'guardians